Dinajpur

-Dinajpur (দিনাজপুর [dinad͡ʒpur]) is a city and the District headquarters of Dinajpur district situated in Rangpur Division, Bangladesh.
+Dinajpur (দিনাজপুর [dinad͡ʒpur]) is a city and the district headquarters of Dinajpur district situated in Rangpur Division, Bangladesh.
 It was founded in 1786.
-It is located 413 km north-west of Dhaka in Bangladesh.
-It is bounded on the north by Suihari, Katapara, Bangi Bechapara, Pulhat, Koshba on the south, on the east of Sheikhupura and by the river Punarbhaba on the west.
-Dinajpur is Historically and culturally a very Important city in North Bengal.
+It is located 413 km north-west of Dhaka.
+It is bounded on the north by Suihari, Katapara, Bangi Bechapara, Pulhat, and Koshba on the south; on the east by Sheikhupura; and by the river Punarbhaba on the west.
+About 213,000 people live here which makes this city the 21st largest city in Bangladesh.